• Skip to primary navigation

 • Preheat the Air fryer at 390 F or 200 C for 5 minutes.

-• Brush the basket and lay the muthia cylinders so that there is not too much overcrowding.
+• Brush the basket and lay the muthia cylinders cut into slices so that there is not too much overcrowding.
 Air fry for 8-12 minutes till they are slightly crispy and brown outside and cooked inside.
 Use a toothpick to prick and check if it is cooked inside.

 • No need to do final tempering.